dabirrizvi/Polysurance_test/README.md

 ## Additional Information
-I have also deployed this project on Netlify, and you can visit the live website at: [Polysurance Test Link](https://polysurancetest.netlify.app) to explore the simple website addressing the order calculation tasks.
+I have also deployed this project on Netlify, and you can visit the live website at: [Polysurance Test Link](https://polysurancetest.netlify.app) (WEBSITE REMOVED) to explore the simple website addressing the order calculation tasks.

 Thank you for the opportunity, and if you have any questions or feedback, feel free to reach out.